After ordering your instance from Seravo you’ll get an email which includes your credentials. It looks something like this:

 authorized_keys has permission attributes

 Another typical thing developers do to make their workflow more efficient is to store their SSH remote server settings in the configuration file at

 ~/.ssh/config.
 With will remove the need to remember and enter manually port numbers, and it will also make the

 ssh command support tab auto-completion so there is less need to even remember the server name itself.

 Host example-site HostName example-site.seravo.com User example-site Port 12345 ForwardAgent yes

 ForwardAgent yes- allows you to use your ssh credentials in the production machine to access private code from Github or Bitbucket.

-Keep in mind when using use the
+Keep in mind that when using use the

-vagrant ssh command to enter your Vagrant box, SSH ForwardAgent is automatically enabled and your personal keys are used to access the production environment.
+vagrant ssh command to enter your Vagrant box, the SSH ForwardAgent is automatically enabled and your personal keys are used to access the production environment.
 These are used for

 wp-pull-production-db.
 The Vagrant image itself does not contain any private SSH keys.